Hardware#

 age-keygen -pq -o /tmp/recovery-identity.txt

 You should print the resulting AGE-SECRET-KEY-PQ-... string as a QR code and store it entirely offline in cold storage.
-On Debian Linux, you can easily generate a QR code using qrencode:
+You can generate a QR code using qrencode:

 sudo apt-get install qrencode